 - 1. Poor perfusion is suggested by central cyanosis, tachypnea, altered level of consciousness, weak or absent peripheral pulses, or hypotension for age [SBP < 70 + (2 x age)]. - 2.
+Carotid sinus massage should not be attempted.
 Appropriate vagal maneuvers include: - a.
 Infants and young children: Cover entire face with large bag of ice without occluding the airway. - b.
-Older children: Valsalva (blow through obstructed straw) and/or caretid sinus massage. - c.
-Carotid sinus massage is no longer an acceptable vagal maneuver to treat tachycardia. - Adenosine must be given by rapid IV/IO push (over 1-3 seconds) by immediate bolus of 5 -10 mL NSS.
+Older children: Valsalva (blow through obstructed straw). - Adenosine must be given by rapid IV/IO push (over 1-3 seconds) by immediate bolus of 5 -10 mL NSS.
 Adenosine success may be enhanced by administration through an antecubital IV with the arm elevated above the level of the heart during injection. - 4.
 In unstable patients, do not delay cardioversion for administration of sedation or trial of adenosine.
-In borderline unstable patients, adenosine may be tried and conscious patients should be sedated before cardioversion. - 5.
+In borderline unstable patients, adenosine may be tried, and conscious patients should be sedated before cardioversion. - 5.
 Possible causes of sinus tachycardia include: - a.
 Fever - b.
 Shock - c.
 Hypovolemia (e.g. vomiting/ diarrhea, blood loss) - d.
 Hypoxia - e.
 Abnormal electolyes - f.
 Drug ingestions - g.
 Pneumothorax - h.
 Cardiac tamponade